brson/toolchain-horizons/blogpost-claude-synth.md

 - **Node.js**: More like Rust - 33% of packages work on Node 14+, but 24% require Node 20+ (released 2023).
 The ecosystem moves fast and drops old versions.

-The JVM's bytecode compatibility and the ecosystem's commitment to long-term support mean you can use cutting-edge libraries while supporting decade-old Java versions.
+The JVM's bytecode compatibility and cultural commitment to long-term support mean you can use cutting-edge libraries while supporting decade-old Java versions.
 Python's slower language evolution keeps compatibility broad.
 Node and Rust both move fast and break things.

+I spent years working on Rust at Mozilla, watching us obsess over stability guarantees and backwards compatibility.
+The irony is that while _rustc_ rarely breaks your code, the ecosystem doesn't share that discipline.
+Every crate author makes their own tradeoffs, and collectively we've ended up with a 2-3 year compatibility window.

-(Full cross-language results in the coda below, for the curious.)
+(Full cross-language results in the coda below if you want the details.)

 ## Takeaways